buliasz/tesstrain-windows-gui/README.md

 # Tesseract train GUI for Windows

 > Tesseract language training Windows GUI v6.1 for Tesseract and Tesstrain.
 Source AutoHotKey script file can be compiled to an .exe (example command can be
-> find in the provided `create_exe.cmd` file).
+> found in the provided `create_exe.cmd` file).

 ## Donate a cup of coffee

 <a href="https://www.buymeacoffee.com/buliasz" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-Please don't forget this fork is for Windows GUI implementation.
+Please don't forget this fork is only for Windows GUI implementation.
 The Tesseract and Tesstrain projects for which this GUI  is created are separate large open source projects.
+This is made fork only to include Tesstrain scripts for users convenience.

 ## Install

 The GUI is portable.
-You can copy the `tesstrain_gui.ahk` (or the compiled .exe file) file to any directory and execute it.
+You can copy the `tesstrain_gui.ahk` file (or .exe file after compilation if you prefer) to any directory and execute it.

 ### Requirements